 Partially answering RQ5, we have found no consistency between the different prioritisation strategies.
-This might be partially due to the small number of faults available (up to 16 involving multi-valued parameters).
+This might be partially due to the small amount of faults available.
 However, pairwise coverage scaled well in comparison to higher strength coverage prioritisation criteria.

-Since higher strength CAs contain a larger number of test cases, comparing fault detection rates against percentages of test suite executed is not fair for lower strength CAs.
-Table 11 presents the fault detection rate information against actual numbers of test cases executed, allowing direct comparison over all CAs: it shows the percentage of detected faults after multiples of 10 test case executions (CAs smaller than the given number of executions are marked with -).
-It provides a mixed response to the remainder of RQ5: there is no dominant prioritisation criterion with respect to fault detection rate after specific number of test executions, as lower strength CAs produce fault detection rates comparable to those of higher strengths.

-This suggests the following recommendation for best practice in Prioritised Combinatorial Interaction Testing: given sufficient time and resources for testing, higher strength CAs under constraints are feasible and detect more faults.
-However, with limited time, lower strength CAs still provide a reliable fault detection rate.
+Since higher strength CAs contain a larger number of test cases, comparing fault detection rate against percentages of test suite executed is not fair for lower strength CAs.
+Table 11 presents the fault detection rate information against actual number of test cases executed, allowing direct comparison of all CAs: it shows the percentage of detected faults after multiples of 10 test case executions (CAs smaller than the given number of executions are marked with -).
+It provides mixed response to the remainder of RQ5: there is no dominant prioritisation criterion with respect to fault detection rate after specific number of test executions, as lower strength CAs produces fault detection rates comparable to those of higher strengths.
+This suggests the following best practice: given enough time and resource for testing, higher strength CAs under constrains are feasible and detect more faults.
+However, with limited time and resource, lower strength CAs still provide reliable fault detection rate.